rkalbag/instant-feedback-docs/contact/index.md

 # Contact

-To contact us, please create a GitHub issue!
+To contact us, please use the [form on our website](https://www.technopioneer.com/contact/).